damouse/Drop64/README.md

 Nintendo N64 displayed in a browser window and controlled by a smartphone.
 Emscripten compiled mupen64plus, ionic app, and socket.io proxy of input.

-To run:
+You need to bring your own ROM to play, games are not hosted here.

+Note that the controller portion of this app comes in a smartphone flavor too.
+See damouse/Drop64_App for that version.

+## Running

+To run on a local computer:

 ```
 npm install
 npm start
 ```

-Go to [localhost:3000/](localhost:3000) in your browser and [localhost:3000/controller](localhost:3000/controller) on phone.
+Go to [localhost:3000/](http://localhost:3000) in your browser and [localhost:3000/controller](http://localhost:3000/controller) on phone.

-Games are not hosted here, go find a ROM for the game you want to play.
-You'll need to upload it on the display page.

-Note that the controller portion of this app comes in a smartphone flavor too.
-See damouse/Drop64_App for that version.
+To run on a paradrop router:

+- Install the chute from [paradrop.org](http://paradrop.org) on your already provisioned router.
+The chute is called `nintendo64`.
+- Connect to the router's WiFi
+- Go to [192.168.1.1:3000](http://192.168.1.1:3000) in your browser
+- Go to [192.168.1.1:3000/controller](http://192.168.1.1:3000/controller) on your smartphone

 ## In Progress